Bezos makes first donations from $10 billion Earth Fund for fighting climate change

-Bezos, the founder and chief executive of Amazon, also bestowed money on groups concerned with environmental justice, including Dream Corps Green For All, the Hive Fund for Climate and Gender Justice, and the Solutions Project.
+Bezos, the founder and chief executive of Amazon, also bestowed money on groups concerned with environmental justice, including Dream Corps’ Green For All, the Hive Fund for Climate and Gender Justice, and the Solutions Project.

 “I’ve spent the past several months learning from a group of incredibly smart people who’ve made it their life’s work to fight climate change and its impact on communities around the world,” Bezos said in an Instagram post.
-“I’m inspired by what they’re doing, and excited to help them scale … We can all protect Earth’s future by taking bold action now.”
+“I’m inspired by what they’re doing, and excited to help them scale. … We can all protect Earth’s future by taking bold action now.”

 Bezos, the world’s richest man, owns The Washington Post.

-Leaders of the groups receiving funds said they met earlier this year with Bezos and his partner Lauren Sanchez to discuss what they would do with the grants.
+Leaders of the groups receiving funds said they met earlier this year with Bezos and his partner Lauren Sánchez to discuss what they would do with the grants.

-“He asked a lot of questions. it was very clear that he had already learned a lot about climate change and was very knowledgeable,” said Fred Krupp, president of the Environmental Defense Fund.
+“He asked a lot of questions.
+It was very clear that he had already learned a lot about climate change and was very knowledgeable,” said Fred Krupp, president of the Environmental Defense Fund.
 “He had studied the issue, and he was very focused on having the biggest impact he could with his contribution.”

-“Climate change is the biggest crisis facing humanity but despite lots of great work, [it] has been an underfunded area of philanthropy,” said Jules Kortenhorst, head of the Rocky Mountain Institute, which received $10 million.
+“Climate change is the biggest crisis facing humanity but, despite lots of great work, has been an underfunded area of philanthropy,” said Jules Kortenhorst, head of the Rocky Mountain Institute, which received $10 million.
 “Mr. Bezos’s grant highlights the urgency and importance of the work being done in civil society to dramatically reduce greenhouse gas emissions.”

 Krupp said that the $100 million grant to the Environmental Defense Fund would be spread over three years, and much of it would go toward fully funding a satellite the organization plans to put into orbit to monitor methane emissions.
-Methane is a powerful greenhouse gas that can be up to 80 times more potent than carbon dioxide.
+Methane is a powerful greenhouse gas that can be 80 times more potent than carbon dioxide.

 The money would give a boost to the group, which ordinarily has a budget of about $230 million a year.